cornell-gis/gis-cookbook/arcmap/contours-from-las.md

 LiDAR pointcloud datasets are collections of three-dimensional x,y,z data, often distributed in LAS format with a .las filename extension.
 LAS files can be downloaded from sites such as [OpenTopography.org](https://opentopography.org/) and the [US Interagency Elevation Inventory](https://coast.noaa.gov/inventory/).

 1. After downloading the .las data, [create an LAS dataset](http://desktop.arcgis.com/en/arcmap/latest/manage-data/las-dataset/creating-a-las-dataset.htm) in ArcCatalog.
 2. Convert that dataset into raster format using the [LAS Dataset to Raster tool](http://desktop.arcgis.com/en/arcmap/latest/manage-data/raster-and-images/las-dataset-to-raster-function.htm) (Conversion Tools > To Raster > LAS Dataset to Raster).
-You may need to define the projection.
+You may need to first turn on the Spatial Analyst Extension from the Customize menu, and define the projection.
 3. Then use [the Contour tool](http://desktop.arcgis.com/en/arcmap/latest/tools/spatial-analyst-toolbox/contour.htm)  (Spatial Analyst Tools > Surface > Contour) to generate your contours.
 4. If you need **convert the contours into CAD format** (optional), here’s how you can export elevation contours from ArcGIS to DWG as 3D lines:
     - In order to keep the z values, there must be an attribute field called "elevation".